balena-io/docs/pages/learn/manage/actions.md

 This option permanently deletes your release.
 This may be the setting you want to use if you want to clean up releases beyond simply [invalidating releases](actions.md#validation-status).

+{% hint style="info" %}
-**Info:** If you have a device [preloaded](../../external-docs/masterclasses/advanced-cli.md#id-5.-preloading-and-preregistering) with an OS version lower than 2.113.14 and a release, and you delete the release before provisioning the device, then when the device provisions it will be in a VPN-only state.
+If you have a device [preloaded](../../external-docs/masterclasses/advanced-cli.md#id-5.-preloading-and-preregistering) with an OS version lower than 2.113.14 and a release, and you delete the release before provisioning the device, then when the device provisions it will be in a VPN-only state.
 To fix this, you must update the supervisor on the device to version 14.9.4 or higher.
+{% endhint %}